junzhang-zj/LoRAM/README.md

 ## 🙌 Acknowledgments
 LoRAM leverages tools from [LLM-Pruner](https://github.com/horseee/LLM-Pruner) and [SparseGPT](https://github.com/IST-DASLab/sparsegpt).
-We appreciate the contributions of their developers to the research community.
+We appreciate the contributions to the research community.

 ---